Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 for speed) is more appropriate.
 - **Reward signals** - a scalar value indicating how well the medic is doing.
-Note that the reward signal need not be provided at every instance, but when the medic performs an action that is good or bad.
+Note that the reward signal need not be provided at every moment, but only when the medic performs an action that is good or bad.
 For example, it can receive a large negative reward if it dies, a modest positive reward whenever it revives a wounded team member, and a modest negative reward when a wounded team member dies due to lack of